emreeyukseel/adversarial-vaegmm/GMVAE/pytorch/README.md

 # Gaussian Mixture Variational Autoencoder

+The source codes obtained from https://github.com/jariasf/GMVAE.
+The minor changed had been done to make suitable for adversarial sample detection cases.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1jGOAgwleppSMtUsr7XaldRNBbiwBMhxd)

 Implementation of Gaussian Mixture Variational Autoencoder (GMVAE) for Unsupervised Clustering in tensorflow.
 The model is based on the M2 Unsupervised model proposed by [Kingma et al.](https://arxiv.org/pdf/1406.5298) for semi-supervised learning.
 Unlike other implementations that use marginalization for the categorical latent variable, we use the [Gumbel-Softmax distribution](https://arxiv.org/pdf/1611.01144), resulting in better time complexity because of the reduced number of gradient estimations.
 We modified the M2 generative model to represent a Mixture of Gaussians.